FarhanR-Github/EDA---AeroFit-Market-Research/README.md

 - **google.colab**: For mounting Google Drive to access the dataset.

 ## 4. Key Findings and Visualizations
+The EDA revealed several key insights and produced various visualizations to illustrate the data's characteristics.
+Some of the highlights include:
 **Product Preference by Gender and Marital Status**:

 ![Screenshot 2025-06-20 160555](https://github.com/user-attachments/assets/e1198183-9242-4bf3-8243-15bbf6135265)